Engineering

 EMC and safety architecture: Electromagnetic compatibility and field containment have been addressed.
 CE certification path documentation is in preparation.

-Manufacturing and integration documentation: The complete technical documentation has been brought to international standard.
-Component specifications, assembly protocols, and quality control procedures are defined and ready for OEM/EMS transfer.
+Manufacturing and integration documentation: The technical documentation package is being structured for OEM/EMS transfer.
+Component specifications, assembly protocols, and quality-control procedures are defined at the current validation stage.

 The VENDOR.Max architecture belongs to the electrical/electronic systems class.
 Assembly can be organized by qualified OEM/EMS manufacturers working with power electronics, control boards, high-voltage components, and industrial enclosures.
 No proprietary manufacturing infrastructure is required.

-Current production-readiness status: All technical documentation has been brought to international standard.
-Component selection, assembly discipline, and quality-control protocols are defined.
+Current production-readiness status: The technical documentation package is being structured for OEM/EMS transfer.
+Component selection, assembly discipline, and quality-control protocols are defined at the current validation stage.
 The architecture is compatible with standard contract-manufacturing workflows.

 The main complexity is not in manufacturing capacity but in component-selection precision, calibration protocol, regime initiation procedure, and quality-control methodology — all of which are documented and protected as engineering know-how.